 Distressed securities funds regularly produce exceptional investment returns with relatively low volatility.
 In addition to being good riskadjusted investments, distressed securities funds have exhibited a very low correlation to the performance of the broad market.
-The very low correlation of distressed securities with the equity and fixed-income markets can be explained by their transaction-based nature, which for the most part operates independently of the current status of the market.
-Such low correlations make the distressed securities strategy an excellent fit as part of a well-diversified portfolio.
-(See Figure 7.5.)
+The very low correlation of distressed securities with the equity and fixed-income markets can be explained by their transaction-based nature, which for the most part operates independently of the current status of the mar-

 Historical return 10%-12%

-Historical volatility Low (4%-5%
+Historical volatility Low (4%-5%)

 Risk characteristics Conservative

-Expected correlation with equity markets Low (0.4)
+Expected correlation with equity markets

+Low (0.4)